-In 2020, the Compensation Committee requested guidance from the human resource personnel of our Advisor, along with third-party validation of the accuracy and reasonableness of the compensation market review, with respect to the compensation for the named executive officers and Independent Trustees.
+In 2022, the Compensation Committee requested guidance from the human resource personnel of our Advisor, along with third-party validation of the accuracy and reasonableness of the compensation market review, with respect to the compensation for the named executive officers and Independent Trustees.
 See "Compensation Discussion and Analysis" and "Trustee Compensation" included in this proxy statement for additional information.

 Nominating & Governance Committee.
-The Nominating & Governance Committee met once in 2020.
-The current members of this Committee are Robert F. McCadden, who serves as the Chairman, Gayle L. Capozzalo and James P. Morey.
+The Nominating & Governance Committee met twice in 2022.
+The current members of this Committee are Robert F. McCadden, who serves as the Chairman, Gayle L. Capozzalo and Rebecca A. Guzman.
 The members of the Nominating & Governance Committee are independent pursuant to the applicable SEC rules and regulations and the listing standards of the NYSE.

 The Nominating & Governance Committee was appointed by the Board of Trustees to: (1) assist the Board of Trustees by identifying individuals who are qualified, consistent with criteria approved by the Board of Trustees, to become Trustees, and to recommend to the Board of Trustees the Trustee nominees for the next annual meeting of shareholders; (2) develop and recommend to the Board of Trustees a set of governance principles in the form of corporate governance guidelines applicable to the Trust; (3) lead and oversee the Board of Trustees in its annual review of its performance and the performance of our management, and; (4) recommend to the Board Trustee nominees for each committee of the Board of Trustees.
-The Nominating & Governance Committee adopted our Governance Guidelines
+The Nominating & Governance Committee adopted our Governance Guidelines.

 The Nominating & Governance Committee will consider Trustee nominees recommended by shareholders.
 Shareholders who wish to recommend a nominee for the Nominating & Governance Committee's consideration may do so by submitting the individual's name and qualifications to the Nominating & Governance Committee, Universal Health Realty Income Trust, c/o Secretary, Universal Corporate Center, 367 South Gulph Road, King of Prussia, PA 19406.
-Recommendations must be received by the Nominating & Governance Committee no later than the date by which shareholder proposals for presentation at the next annual meeting must be received, as disclosed in this Proxy Statement.
+Recommendations must be received by the Nominating & Governance Committee no later than the date by which shareholder proposals for presentation at the next annual meeting must be received and should include the information required by our bylaws and any other information regarding the director nomination required by the Exchange Act, and the rules and regulations promulgated thereunder, including Rule 14a-19 of the Exchange Act, as disclosed in this Proxy Statement.
 Recommended nominees will only be considered if there is a vacancy or if the Board of Trustees decides to increase the number of Trustees.